-How Do I Know if Assisted Living Is Needed?
+How Do I Know if My Loved One Needs Assisted Living?

-What Should I Look for in an Assisted-Living Facility?
+What Should I Look for in a Facility?

-- Does the assisted-living residence meet local and/or state licensing requirements?
+- Does the facility meet local and state licensing standards?

-- What is the policy on insurance and personal property?
+- What’s the policy on insurance and personal property?

 - Are visitors welcome at any time?

-- Is a contract agreement available to include accommodations, personal care, health care, and support services?
+- Do contracts cover housing, personal care, health care, and support services?

-- Are additional services available if the residents' needs change?
+- Are extra services available if a resident’s needs change?

-- How do you pay for additional services that are needed on a temporary basis (such as nursing care)?
+- How do you pay for extra services that your loved one needs only for a short time (such as nursing care)?